Yggdra Union

 is a tactical role-playing game for the Game Boy Advance and PlayStation Portable, developed by Sting Entertainment as the second episode of the Dept. Heaven saga of games.
 Atlus USA localized and published both versions of the game in North America.
 505 Games published the Game Boy Advance version in a limited number of European countries, such as Italy and France.
-A Nintendo DS side-game was released in Japan on December 3, 2009, as Yggdra Unison: Seiken Buyuuden.
 An updated version with bonus features was released in Japan for mobile platforms and Nintendo Switch in April 2019 and March 2020, respectively.
 A Windows version was released in early access on February 6, 2023, with a full release following on July 27, 2023, alongside a western release for Nintendo Switch.

 The game is a tactical RPG with an overhead view of a 2D map, managing miniature versions of the units.
 A card system dictating unit movement and potential skills plays into both enemy and ally turns, as well as the "Union" formation system, in which massive battles can take place between several platoons.
 There are also some real time elements included during actual battle sequences, such as being able to control how units attack the enemy.

+It was followed by three spin-offs: Yggdra Unison (2007), Blaze Union (2010), and Gloria Union (2011).